“If you want to take your brand global, it’s best to start by taking it local” should be the new mantra for beauty marketing.

 If you are to take out your Sherlock hat and do a little sleuthing, you shall see a complete difference between the Laneige US page and the Laneige Indonesia page be it in terms of overall color scheme, content, language, models, a varied communication of the same product and even the marketing strategy.

-This is specifically done for Laneige to adapt to the Indonesian market by fitting in according to the demands, preferences and the happenings of the Indonesian consumers.
+This is specifically done for Laneige to adapt to the Indonesian market by fitting in according to the demands, preferences, and happenings of the Indonesian consumers.

 Localized Marketing/Promotional Strategy